-At OPAP, we are committed to understanding the needs and interests of our stakeholders in order to ensure PLAYERS AND NON-PLAYERS that all voices are heard and that any arising concerns are considered.
-This helps us continuously im-We firmly abide by our mandate of promoting responsible gaming and responsible communication by prove our performance and monitor our impact with regards to long-lasting value creation.
-In this context using various means of interaction with our players (and non-players).
-We communicate the principles , we conduct systematic and regular dialogues with our stakeholders, which enable us to respond to their of responsible gaming to our players and the general public through awareness campaigns as well as needs and expectations and make the changes needed in a short-term, midterm or long-term framework. frequent social media posts, press releases and articles.
-In addition, we carry out annual satisfaction sur-Anyone influenced by or who influences our operations is considered a stakeholder.
-Thus, we have identiveys, via our contact center, to learn more about our players' experiences with our products and services. fied the following stakeholder groups, which appropriately represent stakeholders across our value chain and operations.
+At OPAP, we are committed to understanding the needs and interests of our stakeholders in order to ensure that all voices are heard and that any arising concerns are considered.
+This helps us continuously improve our performance and monitor our impact with regards to long-lasting value creation.
+In this context, we conduct systematic and regular dialogues with our stakeholders, which enable us to respond to their needs and expectations and make the changes needed in a short-term, midterm or long-term framework.
+Anyone influenced by or who influences our operations is considered a stakeholder.
+Thus, we have identified the following stakeholder groups, which appropriately represent stakeholders across our value chain and operations.